MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/AppServiceConnection.md

 A unique identifier for this event listener.
 This is needed to remove the listener from this event.

 ### removeServiceClosedListener
-Removes a previously assigned "service closed" event listener from this AppServiceConnection.
+Removes a previously assigned "service closed" event listener from this **AppServiceConnection**.

 `public void removeServiceClosedListener(long eventRegistrationToken)`